1,036 related texts · 11 related myths · Page 5 of 22

 Moses knew the feeling.
 Leading the Israelites through the desert?
 No small feat!
 And it seems even he needed a little help.
 We find ourselves in Bamidbar Rabbah 15, a section of t...

-Talk about pressure!
 In this week's Torah portion, Chukat, we find a particularly fraught moment (Numbers 20:8).
-God tells Moses, "Take the staff…and give the congregation and thei...
+God tells Moses, "Take the staff…and give the congregation and their animals to drink." ...

-In the very first section, the rabbis grapple with the verse, "You have circled this mountain enough" (Deuteronomy 2:3).
+In the very first section, the rabbis confront the verse, "You have circled this mountain enough" (Deuteronomy 2:3).
 What does it mean to circle a mountain "enough?"
-They see i...
+They see in th...

 Devarim Rabbah, a collection of homiletic teachings on the book of Deuteronomy, tackles this very issue head-on, using a powerful verse from Psalms: “You sit and speak against your...